alexanderbazhenoff/ansible-wrapper-settings/README.md

 UNIVERSAL WRAPPER PIPELINE SETTINGS
 ===================================

 **WARNING!
 This repository and universal wrapper pipeline currently is under development progress.
-There is no README and the pipeline code is unfinished**.
+There is no complete README and the pipeline code is unfinished**.

 YAML settings for universal wrapper pipeline.